Drawing of a tree being trimmed with clippers

 Avoiding Wash Sales

-When employing a tax loss harvesting strategy, most investors want to reinvest any sales proceeds in order to maintain their desired exposure to the market.
-It is important to ensure that the reinvestment happens without triggering a wash sale.
+When harvesting losses, most investors want to reinvest the proceeds promptly in order to maintain their desired market exposure.
+Care must be taken to do so without triggering a wash sale.

 Building a Loss Bank